-15.6 Market risk
+15.5 Market risk

 Market risk exists where significant changes in security prices will affect the value of the Portfolio's financial instruments.
-The investment mandates indicate that the Portfolio is passively managed and as a result the management of the market risk is not possible.
+The investment mandates indicate that the Portfolio's assets are passively managed and as a result the management of the market risk is not possible.

 There is no guarantee that the Portfolio will achieve its investment objective of perfectly tracking the Index.

 The value of Portfolio securities and distributions payable by the Portfolio will rise and fall as the capital values of the underlying securities housed in the Portfolio and the income flowing there-from fluctuates.
 Prospective participatory interest holders should be prepared for the possibility that they may sustain a loss.
 The Portfolio may not be able to perfectly replicate the performance of the Index because:

-- The Portfolio is liable for certain costs and expenses not taken into account in the calculation of the Index; - Certain Index constituents may become temporarily unavailable; or - Other extraordinary circumstances may result in a deviation from precise Index weightings.
+- The Portfolio is liable for certain costs and expenses not taken into account in the calculation of the Index; or - Certain Index constituents may become temporarily unavailable; or - Other extraordinary circumstances may result in a deviation from precise Index weightings.

-15.7 Investment risk
+15.6 Investment risk

-There can be no assurance that the Portfolio will achieve its investment objectives.
+There can be no assurance that the Portfolio will achieve its investment objectives of replicating the price and yield performance of the Index.